Helps direct your family to available services and housing options for short and long term planning

 Provides an objective professional assessment when your family is at odds regarding care decisions and needs

-Advocates for your family when experiencing suboptimal care with current care providers
+Acts as the represenative for your family when experiencing suboptimal care with current care providers

 Facilitates care options if an aging individual with limited/no family members needs help managing care

-An Aging Life Care Manager Provides SUPPORT
+Aging Life Care Managers Provide SUPPORT

-Professionally coordinates and communicates between all care service providers
+Professional facilitator communicating between all care service providers

-Coordinates appointments and medical follow up
+Coordinater of appointments and medical follow up

-Advocates with medical professionals during hospitalization, rehabilitation or nursing care
+Persoanl advocate with medical professionals during hospitalization, rehabilitation or nursing care